 OAKLAND — The University of California (UC) public university system has announced all faculty who are determined to be “conservative” must register, display special badging and limit their student interactions while on campus.
 The state-funded UC system consists of 10 campuses with more than 200,000 students and nearly 200,000 employees.

-Under the program, a “conservative” is defined as anyone who is a registered Republican, has ever voted for a Republican for any office or has ever expressed support for freedom, individual rights, the rule of law, capitalism, limited government, meritocracy or American exceptionalism.
+Under the program, a “conservative” is defined as anyone who is a registered Republican, has ever voted for a Republican for any office or has ever expressed support for liberty, individual rights, the rule of law, economic freedom, limited government, less taxes, strong national defense, the sanctity of life, meritocracy, Western culture or American exceptionalism.

 “This is about student safety.
 Many UC students find conservative ideas dangerous and we do not want our future donors to look back at their university years as a period of intellectual exploration,” said Janet Napolitano, the President of the University of California and former Secretary of Homeland Security under President Obama.